 Data on regional economic forces such as demographic patterns, regional locational factors, employment and income patterns, general trends in real property prices and rents, interest rates, discount rates, and financing trends, availability of vacant land, and construction trends and costs are collected from private vendors and public sources.
-Key employees and managers analyze the data and meet regularly to discuss how these factors and trends could impact the local real estate market.
 More detailed analysis is then completed to determine what model recalibration and specification will need to occur during the upcoming valuation cycle.